gini/gini-capture-sdk-android/ginicapture/src/main/java/net/gini/android/vision/onboarding/package.md

 ## Screen API

 The [net.gini.android.vision.onboarding.OnboardingActivity] is launched directly by the [net.gini.android.vision.camera.CameraActivity].
-It can be configured by overriding Gini Vision Library app resources and/or by supplying the [net.gini.android.vision.camera.CameraActivity] with an [java.util.ArrayList] of [net.gini.android.vision.onboarding.OnboardingPage] objects in the [net.gini.android.vision.camera.CameraActivity.EXTRA_IN_ONBOARDING_PAGES] extra.
+It can be configured by overriding Gini Capture SDK app resources and/or by supplying the [net.gini.android.vision.camera.CameraActivity] with an [java.util.ArrayList] of [net.gini.android.vision.onboarding.OnboardingPage] objects in the [net.gini.android.vision.camera.CameraActivity.EXTRA_IN_ONBOARDING_PAGES] extra.